andrewvasilchuk/vue-lazy-youtube-video/README.md

 ## Features

-- a11y included
+- reduces initial load size by ~1.1MB per video
+- built with a11y in mind – fully accessible via keyboard and to screen readers
-- `.webp` preview img format for modern browsers that support it, with `.jpg` fallback for browsers that don't
+- `.webp` thumbnail format for modern browsers that support it, with `.jpg` fallback for browsers that don't
-- reduced initial load size by ~1.1MB per video
+- fully customizable through `props` and `slots`

 ## 💿 Installation